A-Santhosh-Hub/Number-Program-In-Java/README.md

 11. Pattern Printing in Java
 12. Check Number Sign in Java
 13. Unique Number in Java
-14. Add Harshad Number in Java
-15. Add  Multiply Of Digits in Java
+14. Add  Multiply Of Digits in Java
-16. Add Twin Prime
+15. Add Twin Prime

 [------ More Soon -----------]